greg-raven/grus/_posts/2018-09-10-this-explains-a-lot.md

 ---
-title: 'This explains a lot'
+title: "This explains a lot"
 layout: post
 categories:
 - Cartoon